fueyomarina/fueyomarina/README.md

 ## About me

 #### Hello!
-My pronouns are she/her.
-Im an illustrator and **graphic designer** who is currently learning about **web dev**.
+My pronouns are **she/her**.
+Im an illustrator and graphic designer who is currently learning about **web dev**.
 I'm specially interested in frontend.

 ## Where you can find me?
 • [Linkedin](https://www.linkedin.com/in/marina-fueyo-padilla-406bb5200/)